 This course examines the forms of mass media students are exposed to daily, including newspapers, magazines, radio, television, films, cable and video technologies.
-Students will be able to understand these various media, become better critics of media messages and understand the influence that the media has on their lives, deci-
+Students will be able to understand these various media, become better critics of media messages and understand the influence that the media has on their lives, decisions, goals and beliefs.
+3 hrs./wk.